Why a French Bulldog?

 Frenchies do very well in small homes or apartments and do not require a large yard in order to get necessary exercise.
 They only need a moderate amount of exercise which can be accomplished by a daily walk.
 In our case, our Frenchies get more than enough exercise just playing with each other and with the kids.
 We normally take them on walks or errands just to give them other socializing experiences and to show off our dogs, not because they need the exercise.

 Frenchies have good bladders (at least ours do) and are not difficult to potty train, unlike other small house dogs we have had, like Yorkies or Shih Tzus (who loved to find a convenient spot on the carpet).
-For anyone in an apartment, those who just don’t want to go out in the cold, or for any other reason of convenience we found it very easy to train all of our Frenchies to use a pad.
-Puppies/dogs do not like to lie in their own feces or urine and if placed in the opposite end of their playpen from where their bedding is, it has been our experience that puppies pick up on it almost immediately (as long as the play pen is not too big that they won’t be bothered going potty on their bedding.
-We were introduced to an amazing new product (Potty Training Puppy Apartment) that is basically a one bedroom one bathroom home for your dog.
+For anyone in an apartment, those who just don’t want to go out in the cold, or for any other reason of convenience, we have found it very easy to train all of our Frenchies to use a pad.
+Puppies/dogs do not like to lie in their own feces or urine, and, if placed in the opposite end of their playpen from where their bedding is, it has been our experience that puppies pick up on it almost immediately (as long as the play pen is not too big).
+We were introduced to an amazing new product (Potty Training Puppy Apartment) that is basically a one bedroom, one bathroom home for your dog.
 It is a great way to potty train your Frenchie (it is basically the same concept that we use on all of our puppies) and they can use it as adults as well – providing a convenient place to use the restroom.
 To watch a video and find out more information on this product see “Great Products” and click on the drop down “Potty Training Puppy Apartment”.

 Not everyone wants to have a dog sleep in their bed with them; but, if you do, Frenchies make good bed partners.
 Even if they tend to make a few strange noises in the night, they tend to be sound sleepers and don’t mind sharing the covers.
 However, even if you plan on having your Frenchie sleep in your bed or in one of your kids’ beds, it is a good idea to crate-train them first; it certainly helps in house-breaking when they are young, as they will not want to soil their crate.